-Plans/reports as required
+Plans/reports as required.

-Bus Planning
+Bus and Other Surface Transportation Planning

-Work will continue to progress both by singularly by NJ TRANSIT and in partnership with municipalities, counties and other external parties, to plan for future bus rapid transit projects, bus terminals and support facilities, and to improve bus services so they operate faster, more reliably and address changing customer needs.
-Particular attention will be given to the phasing and scalability of bus improvements to effectively use available capital funding and fit within tight operating funding constraints.
+Work will continue to progress both singularly by NJ TRANSIT and in partnership with municipalities, counties, and other external parties, to plan for future bus rapid transit projects, bus terminals and support facilities, and to improve bus services so they operate faster, more reliably and address changing customer needs.
+Particular attention will be given to bus system redesign efforts and the phasing and scalability of bus improvements to effectively use available capital funding and fit within tight operating funding constraints.
 Planning efforts may include traditional bus vehicles as well as other types of specialized vehicles and propulsion systems.

-Plans/reports as required
+Plans/reports as required.